NREL/SOEP-QSS/README.md

 #### Note

-FMU support is not yet available on Windows.
-We will need binary compatibility with FMUs built by JModelica's pymodelica but on Windows that currently includes/uses a very old MinGW GCC compiler.
-If that can't be updated we would need to install that compiler and try to build FMIL and QSS with it: building QSS could be a challenge due to our use of C++11 features.
-Due to this and other challenges with Windows support QSS will build on Windows without FMU model support, allowing code-defined models to be run.

 FMIL:
 * You will need a build of the latest [FMI Library](http://www.jmodelica.org/FMILibrary).
 * If your FMI Library is not installed to directories the `setFMIL` scripts expect (such as `C:\FMIL.VC.r`) copy the corresponding `bin\Windows\<compiler>\setFMIL.bat` to a directory in your PATH and adapt it to the location of you FMI Library installation.